RodrigoReisLab/RNA_conservation/step2_clustering/README.md

 **Note:** This step requires use of a conda environments.
 Kindly use the relevant .yml files provided in this folder.

 #### Load conda environment (Anaconda3)
-If you are new to conda, you can familiarize yourself with [Manage conda environment] (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+If you are new to conda, you can familiarize yourself with [Manage conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 If you do not have conda installed, please follow [Installation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) guidelines.
 I have used Anaconda3 for my studies.
 Once installed, you can activate conda as follows:

 	conda activate
 	module load Anaconda3 [Specific to users using Ubelix UniBe server]